-after 1868 because of the rise of a more proactive government in Japan during the Meiji Restoration (Beasley, 1972; Ma, 2004).
-In this paper, we show that the original divergence of their state capacity occured before 1850, due to the much higher agency costs that China faced.
-We conjecture that Japan's greater state capacity might have prepared it better for the arrival of the West.
+It is often argued that the paths of China and Japan diverged after 1868 due to the rise of a more effective government in Japan (Beasley, 1972; Ma, 2004).
+In this paper, we show that the divergence of their state capacity was well underway before 1850.
+In light of recent findings on the importance of a proactive state in facilitating the transition from stagnation to growth (Doepke, 2004; Galor et al., 2009; Dincecco and Prado, 2012), we conjecture that Tokugawa Japan's legacy of a strong state might have prepared Japan better for the age of industrialization.
 In other words, we see the proactive Meiji government as a product of Japan's history, not a radical break from the past.